 As provided for in the Board of Directors Regulations, any transactions that the Company enters into with members of the Board of Directors or shareholders, who hold, individually or together with others, a significant holding, or with persons related thereto, must be approved by the Board of Directors, following a mandatory report from the Audit and Compliance Committee.
-For groups of related party transactions carried out in the ordinary course of business a general authorisation for the group of transactions and their conditions from the Board of Directors, following a mandatory report from the Audit and Compliance Committee will suffice.
-No authorisation from the Board of Directors is required in the event that the following three conditions are met: that the contracts pursuant to which the transactions are carried out are standardised contracts applied to a large number of clients92, that the price at which the services are provided is the standard market price at which similar transactions are carried out and that the magnitude of such transactions does not go over 1% of the Company's yearly revenues, in accordance with the financial statements for the preceding financial year.
+For groups of related party transactions carried out in the ordinary course of business a general authorisation for the group of transactions and their conditions from the Board of Directors, following a mandatory report from the Audit and Compliance Committee.
+No authorisation for the group of transactions and their conditions from the Board of Directors, following a mandatory report from the Audit and Compliance Committee will suffice.
+No authorisation from the Board of Directors is required in the event that the following three conditions are met: that the contracts pursuant to which the transactions are carried out are standardised contracts applied to a large number of clients, that the price at which the services are provided is the standard market price at which similar transactions are carried out and that the magnitude of such transactions does not go over 1% of the Company's yearly revenues, in accordance with the financial statements for the preceding financial year.